Blog

 The Role of the Pandemic and Rising Labor Costs

-Our pathologist understands how LIS systems bring intrinsic value to modern laboratory operations.
+This accomplished pathologist understands how LIS systems bring intrinsic value to modern laboratory operations.
 He’s a well-respected voice within the industry who agreed to share his insight as part of a background interview, and for that, we’re grateful.

 What we learned during the interview was not surprising.
 Anxiety and stress among pathologists are on the rise as they collectively deal with rising cases and a lack of qualified personnel to share the workload.